carlwilson/CITS-3DPM/specification/implementation/package structure/package_structure.md

 <a name="Section4.1"><a/>

 ## 4.1 Package Structure
-The CITS 3D Product Model information structure inherits its package structure from the E-ARK Common Specification for Information Packages and is shown in ([Figure 4](#fig4)).
+The CITS 3D Product Model information structure inherits its package structure from the E-ARK Common Specification for Information Packages and is shown in [Figure 4](#fig4).
 It can be seen that additional folders have been added for authentication documentation at root and representation level but otherwise the structure is identical.

 <a name="fig4"></a>
 ![Example Information Package Folder Structure](/specification/figs/fig_4_package_structure.svg "Example Information Package Folder Structure")